 “We believe that an education is about far more than just the achievement of academic excellence.”

 From the fantastic music and drama productions that we stage, to the invaluable charitable work the pupils undertake in our local community and the sports activities we offer, these are the things that we believe make the school what it is and produce rounded and accomplished young adults.

 Increasing the percentage of parents who pay the Enrichment Fee will go a significant way to alleviating the financial pressures faced by the school.

 Remember: The Dept. of Education DO NOT PAY for certain subjects, sport, co-curricular activities & careers support.Enrichment Fee

 If you'd like to support the school in continuing to offer the enhanced educational experience that you or your children benefited from, you can make a donation, however small, by clicking here.Make a Donation

-If you're a local business, and looking new opportunities to advertise to a new audience.
-Please contact the school office to arrange a meeting with us.Sponsor Us
+If you're a local business, and looking new opportunities to advertise to a new audience, please contact our Marketing and Alumni Manager to arrange a meeting.Sponsor Us